If you’re new to property investment you’re probably feeling bewildered by all the different approaches, choices and decisions you need to make.

 There are also higher costs to take into account though: management is more intensive and time-consuming, which means either higher letting agent fees or more involvement from the landlord, and HMOs tend to be furnished with bills included too, so there’s likely to be more maintenance and repair issues.

 Despite this HMOs generally offer a higher yield – and as a result, they’ve grown in popularity over the last five years.
-As consequence, councils are taking more action to regulate them though and its harder to get a mortgage than for a single let.
+As a consequence, councils are taking more action to regulate them though and its harder to get a mortgage than for a single let.

-Student lets are an extension of HMOs, but are worth understanding as a separate issue, because the student market has its own characteristics.
+Student lets are an extension of HMOs but are worth understanding as a separate issue, because the student market has its own characteristics.

 The management of a student property is generally more predictable because they sign up for a set amount of time and you know exactly when they’ll be moving in and out.
 Also, there’s the benefit of them being on one joint contract, so if one student leaves, the others will have to continue paying their share.